 Mark Rigazio has been a trial lawyer for over 25 years.
 He has tried cases in the courtrooms of Will, Grundy, Bureau, Cook, DuPage, Kankakee, LaSalle, Livingston, Rock Island, and Iroquois Counties, as well as many others throughout the state of Illinois.
 He has argued cases before trial judges and juries in those counties, as well as the Appellate Court and the Supreme Court of the State of Illinois.
-The cases Mark has handled before these courts, for the most part have involved serious personal injury matters, on behalf of injured people.
+Mark has handled many different types of cases before these courts, including traffic tickets, DUI, serious personal injury matters, on behalf of injured people & criminal defense cases.

 Mark was featured in The Joliet Herald News, in a Sunday addition article, in which the Herald News stated, “Rigazio is a driving force behind protecting people from nursing home abuse and neglect.”
 He was selected by his peers, throughout the State of Illinois, to author articles used for educational purposes, for the 2006 medical malpractice handbook, and again in 2010.
 The article authored by Mark was for the purpose of educating other attorneys throughout Illinois in the proper manner and method to represent abused and neglected individuals and their families against nursing homes, and to instruct attorneys throughout Illinois on how to best be able to prepare their cases for trial against these corporations.

 Many of the nursing homes were forced to correct their abusive and neglectful acts towards the elderly and several received reprimands and monetary sanctions from the State of Illinois’s Governmental Agencies overseeing Nursing Homes.